 Okay, it’s been a couple years since I raced the Elk Mountain Grand Traverse (GT as the locals call it), and even longer since I originally wrote these tips.
 So I’ve updated the content below, if you have a few minutes, give it a read.

 Some of this obvious or maybe even a bit crazy, but I bet you will find something useful from all this.
-Here’s a few tips and a bit of advice that I’ve written based
+Here’s a few tips and a bit of advice that I’ve written based on over

 Training tips from a Pro